 Spetses Yacht Charters

-Explore island Spetses on your luxury yacht charter in Greece
+Explore Spetses on your luxury yacht charter in Greece

-With its mystical sunsets, quaint, familiar feel and pleasant demeanor, its hard to believe this island was also a major player in the War of Independence.
-Even still, its long naval history and reputation for being the place where the revolution flag was raised in the 1821 War of Independence remains apparent in the island’s proud residents and statuesque buildings.
+With its mystical sunsets, quaint, familiar feel, and pleasant demeanor, it’s hard to believe this island was also a major player in the War of Independence.
+Even still, its long naval history and reputation for being the place where the revolution flag was raised in the 1821 War of Independence remain apparent in the island’s proud residents and statuesque buildings.

 Set sail to Spetses on your private charter yacht, and discover its radiating history firsthand.